mlazarov/supervisord-monitor/Readme.md

 ## Redmine integration
-1. Open configuration file:
+1.Open configuration file:
 ```
 vim application/config/config.php
 ```
-2. Change this lines with your redmine url and auto assigne id:
+2.Change this lines with your redmine url and auto assigne id:

 ```php
 // Path to Redmine new issue url